 That was January of 2014; the year began very well.

 It also began with Richard Armitage, when I happened on BBC's adaptation of Elizabeth Gaskell's North and South.
-For some reason, my Poliakoff festival was followed by a succession of British period dramas: Bleak House (my introduction to Anna Maxwell Martin, which led to The Bletchley Circle: splendid first season, rotten second), Cromwell (heavenly), Return to Cromwell (not so much), Little Dorrit, Wives and Daughters and North and South.
+For some reason, my Poliakoff festival was followed by a succession of British period dramas: Bleak House (my introduction to Anna Maxwell Martin, which led to The Bletchley Circle: splendid first season, rotten second), Cranford (heavenly), Return to Cranford (not so much), Little Dorrit, Wives and Daughters and North and South.
 Bleak House was gripping but North and South had Richard Armitage: like Poliakoff, unknown to me, and like Poliakoff, a head-smacking "how did I not know about this man" moment.
 (I wasn't alone in my infatuation: It seems when BBC first aired North and South in 2004, to little fanfare, the message boards lit up with calls: who is this man?)
 His commanding performance in North and South prompted me to rejoin MI-5 for Season 9.
 I had quit midway through Season 5, shortly after Hermione Norris joined the cast.
 The show was already threatening to derail following the departure of Rupert Penry-Jones' onscreen wife, but then they added Ms. Norris: riotously miscast in a role that called for not merely a no-nonsense demeanor (which Ms. Norris could pull off) but an unbridled sexuality (which she couldn't).
 But IMDB assured me that she'd be gone by Season 9, and that Armitage (who came aboard in Season 7) would be joined by another of my favorites, Sophia Myles, so I dug in, and adored it: a superb ensemble cast, great stories mostly by a new writing team, Vincent and Brackley, to whom I took an instant liking, and a season-long exit strategy for Armitage that meshed well with the show's standalone format.
 Then watched Armitage in The Golden Hour and The Impressionists, and in the first season of Strike Back -- all highly recommended -- and in the first episode of George Gently.

 And that led me to the rest of Inspector George Gently.